A Systematic Way to Perform Better Than You Thought Possible

 Only performances run by certified TPC staff are "verified" rating suitable for advancement between training levels or for use as certifications of skill outside of TPC.

 TPC Score has other tests you can take, as well as targets and exercises you can use at your home range.

 Skill Levels Built on Solid Foundation

 Our training is divided into different performance / skill / knowledge levels.
 The levels are measured separately for Handgun or Carbine.
 All students start with Handgun.
 Those interested in Carbine may add a 1 Day Carbine upgrade to a Mastery I course.

 Advancement between levels happens based on shooting performance tests, evaluations of proper execution, and oral or written tests ensuring the student knows the doctrine (or where to find it) well enough to teach it to themselves.

 Level I teaches you the Reactive System as well as how to use it to improve your shooting performance.
-Advancement from Level I requires a TPC 24 of 8.00 or higher, with up to 6 misses on the lethal zone, and no misses off paper, a 24 or higher (of 30) evaluation on Fire Control, and a successful oral interview with a senior instructor verifying you understand the doctrine well enough to use it to improve at home.
+Advancement from Level I requires a score of 100 or higher on the TPC Rating (TPC 24 and WB25).
 Attainment can typically happen in the initial Handgun Mastery 3 Day course.

 Level II advances the speed and accuracy of the basics learned in Level I and adds in shooting under dynamic situations, such as moving, arriving at cover, strong hand/weak hand.
 When you pass Level II standards, you will be a very strong shooter (among the best on your home range), know the Reactive Shooting doctrine well enough to diagnose and improve your own shooting, and have a 65% or higher TPC Rating.